binarydev/dreamcatcher/README.md

 ```

 #### Headlessly on a remote server (assuming you have installed Xvfb)
-You can inspect start.sh in the repo to see how it sets up the virtual frame buffer and starts the server
+You can inspect start.sh in the repo to see how it sets up the virtual frame buffer and starts the server.
+Check the included Dockerfile to see what packages are required to run headlessly in an Ubuntu 16.04 LTS environment
 ```
 ./start.sh
 ```